keshavpai87/Coroutines/README.md

 **Importance of Asynchronous Programming**

-Create a new project and add 2 textviews and 2 button
+Create a new project and add 2 textviews and 2 button as below

 ![image](https://github.com/user-attachments/assets/0323051d-8377-4d47-8947-fca70ac263c6)